Pantagrueliste/Amanuensis/README.md

 ## Features

-- **Unicode Replacement**: Handles various unicode characters and transforms them into understandable text representations.
+- **Unicode Replacement**: Handles a customizable dictionary of unicode characters and transforms them into understandable text representations.
 - **Dynamic Word Normalization**: Changes words that contain special characters into valid English words.
 - **Interactive Correction**: If a word can't be automatically normalized, the application prompts the user for input.
 - **Progress Stats**: Offers real-time statistics like elapsed time, estimated remaining time, and percentage of files processed to keep you informed about the normalization process.